felipesimione/cdi-bonus-assignment/README.md

   For broader integration, consider exposing bonus payout data via a REST API.
 - **Schema Management:**
   Use migration tools (like Alembic or Flyway) for managing database schema changes in production environments.
+- **Bulk Insert**:
+  The project use cur.execute to input data in Postgres adding row by row, but the ideal is to use bulkload to input all the rows together.
+For batch processing and this case, this is a better approach in termos of process.

 - **Data Validation with Pydantic (Future Recommendation):**
   For future improvements, consider adopting [Pydantic](https://docs.pydantic.dev/) for data validation and settings management.
 Pydantic provides robust, type-safe data models that help catch errors early, ensure data consistency, and improve code readability.